usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

  - more generic and high-level than reference
 -->

+The design of Usuba was largely driven by the structure of blockciphers.
 A blockcipher is typically defined as _n_ rounds of computation, each of them doing the same thing, and taking the output of the previous round as well as (most of the times) a key as input.
-The number of round is fixed for a given cipher, and the operations done within a round are typically bit-permutations, bitwise operations, and sometimes arithmetic operations.
-A cipher can therefore be seen as a stateless circuit.
-For instance, the Rectangle [13] blockcipher takes a 64-bit plaintext, and 25 64-bit keys as input, and produces the ciphertext through 24 rounds, each doing a `xor`, and calling two auxiliary functions: SubColumn (a lookup table, which provides non-linearity), and ShiftRows (a permutation, which provides diffusion).
-Rectangle can therefore be represented by the following
+The number of round is fixed for a given blockcipher, and the operations done within a round are typically bit-permutations, bitwise operations, and sometimes arithmetic operations.
+A blockcipher can therefore be seen as a stateless circuit.
+For instance, the Rectangle [13] blockcipher takes a 64-bit plaintext, and 25 64-bit keys as input, and produces the ciphertext through 24 rounds, each doing a `xor`, and calling two auxiliary functions: SubColumn (a lookup table), and ShiftRows (a permutation).
+Rectangle can therefore be represented by the following circuit:
-circuit:

 <p align="center">
 <img src="{{ site.baseurl }}/assets/images/blog/rectangle-circuit.png">